You must have the university of applied sciences entrance qualification (Fachhochschulreife).

 Please note that volunteer work, for example for the fire services, can only be taken into consideration if written confirmation is included in addition to information in the CV.

-No, only the semester fees which are currently €130 per semester are charged (Summer semester 2018).
+No, only the semester fees of €149 per semester are charged (from Winter semester 2023/2024).
 This also includes the fee for Student Services.

 For some international students there are other rules: Baden-Württemberg introduced tuition fees for non-EU students in the winter semester of 2017/2018.
 Since then, students who come from outside the EU to Baden-Württemberg for the purpose of gaining a university degree must pay €1,500 per semester.
 Fees for a second degree are €650 per semester.